pbright/django-videoplayer/src/video_player/GOTCHAS.md

    ajax page load never completing, because it doesn't release resources from previously played videos correctly, and "concurrent" videos are limited to 6.
-The telltale sign for this is "Waiting for available socket" message in the bottom left of your browser (it may require a reload to see this).
+The telltale sign for this is "Waiting for available socket" message in the bottom left of your browser (it may require attempting reload to see this).
 This is mostly a problem if you are updating videos dynamically or have ajax page loads.

    This can be worked around (except for videos that remain in the DOM between page loads, see below) by setting the src to '', detaching the video element